Friday, April 15, 2011

 2. The next phrase tells the controller who you are and often starts with the optional "This is...".
 So using our above example: "Santa Monica Tower, this is Cessna 12345".
 I like using the optional "this is" because it sets the controller's expectation as to what information follows.

 3. Where am I tells the controller where you are located.
-If this initial call where to happen from the air, for example an initial call to establish flight following, you would state position and altitude.
+If this initial call were made in flight it would also include altitude.
 E.g., "I am over the SADDE intersection at five thousand, five hundred.
-This helps the controller identify you on a radar screen and is a sanity check for you because the controller will verify your position and your altitude in case you are not where you think you are or your Mode-C transponder is lying.
+This helps the controller identify you on a radar screen and is a sanity check for you because the controller will verify your position and your altitude in case you are not where you think you are or your aircraft's Mode-C transponder or altimeter is lying.

 Ok let's try the whole enchilada using this format: